CAAPIM/Xamarin-MAS-SDK/GUIDELINES.md

 ### Special cases

-Despite adopting Microsoft naming conventions as general code development guideline, there some special cases that you are required to some rules in order to be more consistent on the framework’s usability.
+Beyond the Microsoft naming conventions for general code development, there are special rules you should follow to ensure consistency and usability of the framework.

 #### Class